Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 2. Move the data to be written into data register B.

-3. Execute the "Write Data" instruction.
+3. Execute the Write Data instruction.

 The processor executes each instruction one at a time as follows:

-1. The computer program moves up.
+1. The program counter increments one.

 3. The instruction is executed.